Call Toll Free in the US: 1-800-419-4601

 Most applications will indicate the deadline somewhere on the form.
 Each school’s website should have their application deadlines listed, but the relevant dates can be difficult if not impossible to find.
 You can always call a school’s admissions department during business hours to find out for sure.

-Punctuality may not win you points with admissions committees, but not having everything in on time may wind up costing you.
+Not having all of your admission materials submitted on time may wind up costing you.
 Being prepared and having your application materials ready before the last minute is the best way of saving a lot of stress come deadline day.